Data Privacy Notice

 Where your personal data is being transferred outside the EEA, we will make sure that any transfers are not repetitive and only limited to the minimum amount of information possible.
 In certain circumstances we may need to seek your consent unless there is an overriding legal need to transfer the information.
 In all cases where your information is transferred outside the EEA, you have a right to contact us for information on the measures we have put in place.

-We will retain your personal data for only as long as is necessary for the purposes we set out above, but which may at times be a longer period than that for which we need to hold your data to provide those services, i.e. where we are under regulatory or statutory duties to hold your data for a longer period.
+We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
+We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.
 The following data will be held by us for the periods set out below as is necessary to meet the purposes for which we initially collected this information:

 Our Sites may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.